Also available as PDF (253Kb)

 Every Director shall have the right at any reasonable time to inspect all books, records and documents of every kind and the physical properties of the Corporation and the records of each of its subsidiary corporations.
 This inspection by a Director may be made in person or by an agent or attorney, and the right of inspection includes the right to copy and make extracts of documents.

-Not later than one hundred twenty (120) days after the close of the fiscal year of the Corporation, the Board shall cause an annual report to be sent to all Members.
+Not later than thirty (30) days after the Corporation has filed its tax return for the immediately preceding fiscal year, the Board shall cause a financial report to be sent to all Members.
 Such report shall contain the following information in reasonable detail:

 Amendments to these Bylaws must be approved by a two-thirds vote of the Members present or voting at an Annual General Meeting or Special Meeting, provided a quorum is present, as referred to in Section VII General Meetings of the Members, 2.
 Quorum and Voting, referred to hereinabove.
 To be considered at an Annual General Meeting or Special Meeting, any amendment of the Bylaws must be included in the notice of the meeting.
 These Bylaws shall be reviewed on an annual basis by the Board of Directors and appropriate changes proposed to the Members.

 Notice may be communicated in person, by telephone, facsimile, electronic mail or other form of wire or wireless communication; or by mail or private carrier, and such notice deemed to have been given under these Bylaws may be waived by the person entitled to it.

 The Chair, the CEO, the Executive Director, the President, the CFO, and the Treasurer are authorized to sign contracts, documents, checks, or other orders for payment on behalf of FIRST, or shall delegate such authority to staff members as approved by the Board of Directors.

 The fiscal year of FIRST shall be established by the Board of Directors.